If you’ve been following me for any length of time, you know I love to trade based on patterns.

 Before I brag on StocksToTrade — the trading platform I helped develop — let me tell you this isn’t for everyone.
 It’s for serious traders seeking success while taking advantage of what I think is the best modern trading platform on the planet.

-StocksToTrade has screeners built right into the platform to help you find my favorite chart patterns — including the bull flag.
+StocksToTrade has screeners built right into the platform to help you find my favorite chart patterns.
+While it doesn’t scan specifically for bull flags, you can scan retracements.
+And that can help you find potential bull flag setups.

 Enter the totally badass trading platform for serious players: StocksToTrade.
 OK, enough bragging.
 Go check it out.